twobob/MapMagic2Scripts/README.md

 >   Requires the paid-for app 'MapMagic2' ; Also the 'Spline', and 'Object', addons where noted.

 **STATE OF DEVELOPMENT: Utterly alpha.
-These are barely tested, never mind battle hardened.
+These are barely tested, never mind battle-hardened.
 Pulls welcomed.**

 ## **_Output_**